 Additionally, many of the plants used to make essential oils are gathered

 from the wild.
-And there is a serious sustainability issue with two most popular
+And there is a serious sustainability issue with many of these

 scents – rosewood and sandalwood, which are both being decimated in the wild.